 With the acquisition of Leapforce, Raterlabs too is now part of the greater Appen family.

-Please note that this company is only for Americans.
+Please note that this company offers jobs only for Americans.
 They exclusively hires Americans as part-time employees.
 You can sign up HERE.

 This is a MNC based in Waltham, Massachusetts that has 6000+ employees and hires thousands of independent contractors from all over the world.